ActiDoo/gamification-engine/docs/installing/index.rst

 ::

     $ pip install gamification-engine
-    $ gengine_quickstart mygengine
-    $ cd mygengine

-In the latest version, there are some optional dependencies for auth pushes and testing.
+In the latest version, there are some optional dependencies for auth, pushes and testing.
 To use these features install it in the following way:

 .. highlight:: bash